-The City of Napa Water Division is currently conducting our annual Hydrant Flushing Program.
-This year's program is expected to continue through April 2018.
+The City of Napa Water Division will begin our annual Hydrant Flushing Program in early January 2019.
+This year's program is expected to continue through April 2019.
 View the Press Release (PDF) for full details.

-Hydrant flushing is a periodic maintenance activity to clean and flush the City water mains.
-Fire hydrants are opened to move a large volume of water at a higher than normal velocity through the mains.
+Hydrant flushing is an important maintenance activity to clean and flush the City water mains.
+Fire hydrants are opened to move a large volume of water at a higher-than-normal velocity through the mains.
 This procedure mobilizes particles and minerals that have settled over time and flushes them out of the system.
 This activity assists the City in maintaining the highest quality of water in the public water system.

 The flushing program may cause periods of discolored water and reduced water pressure in localized areas where flushing is being conducted.
-The discoloration is due to mobilization of particles and minerals by the high velocity water before they are discharged through the fire hydrants.
+The discoloration is due to particles and minerals that have settled in the main being mobilized by the high velocity water before they are discharged through the fire hydrants.
 The water will remain safe to use and generally clears within a few hours after flushing has been completed.
 Residents should monitor their water prior to starting laundry, especially when washing white clothes.